Under new management: the multi-operator self-exclusion scheme

 Whilst the RGA is the largest online gambling trade association in the world, it only represents a handful of Commission licensees, and not the approximately 100 other online licensees.
 This is likely to be the first hurdle of the project.

-The RGA finds itself in a tricky position having taken over responsibility for the Scheme, which had progressed significantly under the Commission’s tenure, including the design of content and the customer journey.
+The RGA finds itself in a tricky position having taken over responsibility for the acheme, which had progressed significantly under the Commission’s tenure, including the design of content and the customer journey.

-Putting aside the reasons why the baton has been passed to the RGA, the change in ownership of the task throws up lots of new issues.
-Clive Hawkswood, CEO of the RGA, recently said: “We cannot pick up where we left off with the Commission because the RGA is not a public sector organisation and an RGA-managed scheme raises a whole different set of governance issues, including data protection and commercial issues.
+Putting aside the reasons why the baton has been passed to the RGA, the change in ownership of the task throws up many new issues.
+Clive Hawkswood, chief executive of the RGA, recently said: “We cannot pick up where we left off with the Commission because the RGA is not a public sector organisation and an RGA-managed scheme raises a whole different set of governance issues, including data protection and commercial issues.